amoghpj/amoghpj.github.io/_posts/2018-04-21-template-for-analysis.md

 #+END_SRC
 ```

 This blew my mind.
-I simply type 'ipy` and hit TAB and org-mode inserts the above temlate for me, placing the cursor at inside the block.
+I simply type `ipy` and hit TAB and org-mode inserts the above temlate for me, placing the cursor at inside the block.

-Furthermore, recently I have been doing a series of small analyses on my model which don't fit in well with the rest of my Lab Notebook structure.
+Furthermore, recently I have been doing a series of small analyses on my model which don't fit in well with the rest of my `LabNoteBook.org` structure.
 I ended up using separate files for each analysis because the repeated simulations with necessarily verbose output ended up spamming my Notebook file.
 And instead of rewriting all the python headers in each analysis file, I decided to make a personalized template for analysis as follows:

 ```
 # -*- mode: snippet -*-